-Many of today’s manufactured products have printed or stamped text on their surface, including 2D or 3D barcodes, labels, and alphanumeric characters.
+Many of today’s manufactured products printed or stamped text on their surface, including 2D or 3D barcodes, labels, or alphanumeric characters.
 The challenge is not only reading this text with speed and accuracy but doing so for both 2D intensity (flat) and 3D height map (raised/embossed) codes and characters.

 This challenge is now solved using a Gocator® 3D sensor and the built-in Barcode and Optical Character Recognition (OCR) tools.
 In part 1 of this 2 part blog, we will explore the new Surface Barcode tool in Gocator®.

 The new Surface Barcode tool in Gocator® allows you to decode data encoded in linear (1D) and 2D barcodes from surface data (intensity data or heightmap data) without the need for 2D vision cameras or barcode readers.
 The tool also supports dot-peened types (Datamatrix and QR code).

 Gocator® scans the target with a laser profiler or takes a snapshot and generates a 3D surface.
 Next, in the browser-based Gocator interface, you simply drag and drop the tool and set the region of interest to identify and decode 1-dimensional and 2-dimensional barcodes.